OG84/angular-loading-service/README.md

 ## Features

-- emits an event when any http request is started
+- emits an event when the first http request is started
-- emits an event when all http requests are done
+- emits an event when all http requests have finnished
 - push your own observables to the service to have them additionally tracked too

 ## Usage